The student-led "Paths of Protest" walking tour, December 2022

 • details the project’s approach and methods

-• explains anticipated outcomes or deliverables (publications, websites, exhibits, walking tours, events, conferences, etc.)
+• explains anticipated outputs (publications, websites, exhibits, walking tours, events, conferences, etc.) and desired impacts

-• If an existing project, please address progress to date and what activities and additional work this funding will support.
+• If an existing project, addresses progress to date and what activities and additional work this funding will support

 • Plans for campus and/or community engagement, including primary or intended audiences, plans for sharing deliverables and findings, and more.